Graphnet-Health/fhir-api-specs/docs/api/apiPatient.md

 ## Overview

-The Graphnet FHIR API is intended to be used as a patient centric API and as such all FHIR APIs are targetted on a patient.
+The Graphnet FHIR API is intended to be used as a patient centric API and as such all FHIR APIs are targeted on a patient.

 The `Patient` API can be used to retrieve demographics information for a patient or as a means to discover the `Patient.id` so other FHIR APIs can be used.